rjmatthews62/MooCoder/README.md

  Project->New Verb : will do @verb for you and load the tab.
 (Take a few seconds currently)

  Basic syntax highlighting has been implemented.

+ Double-click on any error message or call stack message to open that verb.

+Ctrl+up and Ctrl+Down will scroll you through your command history.

 NOTE: Ansi codes are currently stripped by the @dump command.
 The "Get Verbs" mostly deals with this OK.
 It is something to be aware of.